 The CS2013 report includes examples of actual fielded courses-from a variety of universities and colleges-to illustrate how topics in the Knowledge Areas may be covered and combined in diverse ways.
-The report also contain examples of CS curricula from a handful of institutions to show different ways in which a larger collection of courses can be put together to form a complete curriculum.
-Importantly, we believe that the notion of exemplar courses and curricula promotes greater sharing of educational ideas within the computing community and promotes on-going engagement by encouraging educators to share new courses and curricula from their own institutions (or other institutions that they may be familiar with) with the rest of the community.
+The report also offers examples of CS curricula from a handful of institutions to show different ways in which a larger collection of courses can be put together to form a complete curriculum.
+Importantly, we believe that the presentation of exemplar courses and curricula promotes greater sharing of educational ideas within the computing community.
+It also promotes on-going engagement by encouraging educators to share new courses and curricula from their own institutions (or other institutions with which they may be familiar) with the broader community.